Strengthening UNLV Device Security With SentinelOne

 What to Expect

-Installation process (Devices enrolled in Mobile Device Management)
+Installation process (Devices enrolled in Device Management)

 - If your device is supported by a departmental IT team, please contact that team directly.